Four new inventions

 The term Four new inventions (新四大发明 (xīn sì dà fāmíng)) is a slogan promoted by Chinese state media, drawing inspiration from the Four Great Inventions of ancient China.
 In 2017, Chinese state media began asserting that mainland China "invented" high-speed rail, mobile payment, e-commerce, and bike-sharing.
-However, none of these "four new inventions" were originally invented in mainland China.
+However, none of the technologies underlying these "four new inventions" originated in mainland China.
+However, Xiamen University Professor Xu Gongcheng argues, China "used these technologies to come up with the new inventions", and China "has outpaced other countries in the widespread adoption and adaptation" of these technologies.

 High-speed rail

 High-speed rail is a type of rail transport that operates significantly faster than traditional rail systems, utilizing an integrated system of specialized rolling stock and dedicated tracks.
 The European Union defines "high-speed" as a minimum of 250 km/h on new tracks and 200 km/h on older tracks.
 The world's first high-speed train, the Tōkaidō Shinkansen in Japan, began service in 1964 with a maximum speed of 210 km/h.

 In mainland China, "high-speed" is defined as a design speed of at least 250 km/h, with a minimum operational speed of 200 km/h during initial service.
 In 2008, the first Chinese high-speed railway, the Beijing–Tianjin intercity railway, began operations.
 By 2016, China claimed to have the largest high-speed rail system in the world.